Pramodh-RS2004/Climate-Monitoring-System-CMS-/README.md

 ---

-## 🧠 System Architecture: Animated Data Flow
+## 🧠 System Architecture: Climate Monitoring System

 The system is designed around a distributed network of sensor nodes reporting to a central edge gateway, powered by a robust, autonomous power management system.